We believe that connecting with your city shouldn’t feel like work.

 Miguel Sanchez-Rutledge is a writer, photographer, and former Bridgeliner intern.
 He’s also an expert on trusses and decks thanks to all his work on our Portland bridge series, which he helped research and write.

 Whitney Gomes is a video producer, drone pilot, and born-and-raised Portlander, not to mention a “double Duck.”
 Her videos for Bridgeliner included a profile of the Abdi brothers who “run” St. Johns, a history of the Pearl District, and an interview with Rukaiyah Adams.

 Chloë Miller is an event producer, dot connector, and Pedalpalooza-loving bicyclist.
 Like Ben and Whitney, she’s a proud Duck, but most often can be found rooting for the Blazers.

 Jordan Hernandez is a freelance writer, storyteller, and Bridgeliner contributor.
 Jordan writes for Travel Oregon, Travel Portland, and Oregon Humanities, and she’s the brains behind our spring 2020 contributor project, “We Count: Latinx Portland in 2020.”

 Andy Tran is the founder of Bonjo and the pioneer of our Bridgeliner contributor network.
 His “Young in Portland” series explores the stories of recent high school grads who are finding their way in the world and chasing dreams that don’t follow the conventional playbook.

-Bridgeliner has sister publications in four cities (The Evergrey, Seattle; The New Tropic, Miami; The Incline, Pittsburgh; Pulptown, Orlando), and we all rely on the folks at WhereBy.Us HQ for help building our technology, mailing out our membership swag, and making the newsletter sparkle.
+Bridgeliner has sister publications in four cities (The Evergrey, Seattle; The New Tropic, Miami; The Incline, Pittsburgh; Pulptown, Orlando), and we all rely on the folks at WhereBy.Us HQ for help building our technology and making the newsletter sparkle.